Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Results: Moba-MIRA, a robust method to compute the MIR

 Our approach is the natural generalization of the traditional maximum-entropy framework employing binary variables \citet{schneidman2006weak}, for which, as well, the single-unit statistics is reproduced (because fixing the mean already fixes the whole one-parameter distribution).
 Choosing binary variables, however, allows to take into account maximally one spike in every bin, otherwise information is lost.
 Sticking to this convention would therefore limit us in the choice of the time-bin width $\mathrm{dt}$.
 This would be unfortunate for our purposes, because we want to study the behavior of our estimate for the $\MIR$ in dependence on arbitrary $\mathrm{dt}$.

-One possibility to use eq. \ref{eq:Def_generalized_Ising} would now be to fit the parameters $J_{tt^{\prime}}$ and in $H_{t}$ and then sample from $P$ to compute the entropy.
-However, we can get around this step by leveraging recently developed techniques from statistical field theory \citet{Kuehn18_375004,Kuehn23_115001,Kuehn25_arxiv}, explained in more detail in \subsecref{App_LegendreTrafos}.
-They allows us to derive the approximation eq. \ref{eq:Entropy_single_plus_loops} as a resummation of a class of diagrams in the diagrammatic small-correlation expansion around the case of uncorrelated time bins
+One possibility to use \eqref{Def_generalized_Ising} would now be to fit the parameters $J_{tt^{\prime}}$ and in $H_{t}$ and then sample from $P$ to compute the entropy.
+However, we can get around this step by leveraging recently developed techniques from statistical field theory \citet{Kuehn18_375004,Kuehn23_115001,Kuehn25b_arxiv}, explained in more detail in app. \ref{app:App_LegendreTrafos-1}.
+They allow us to derive the approximation \eqref{Entropy_single_plus_loops} as a resummation of a class of diagrams in the diagrammatic small-correlation expansion around the case of uncorrelated time bins

 \begin{fmffile}{Gamma_loop_expansion}

 \end{fmffile}